VisionLabs/FaceEngine/README.md

 distribution, you can add `vs2015_runtime` as a platform-dependent runtime requirement for you package: see the `conda.recipe/meta.yaml` file in this example.

-## Building the documentation

-Documentation for the example project is generated using Sphinx.
-Sphinx has the ability to automatically inspect the signatures and documentation strings in the extension module to generate beautiful documentation in a variety formats.
-The following command generates HTML-based reference documentation; for other formats please refer to the Sphinx manual:

- - `cd cmake_example/docs`
- - `make html`

 ## License

 Pybind11 is provided under a BSD-style license that can be found in the LICENSE